ombharatiya/segregate_photos/README.md

-Segregate Photos on date in such structure:
+## Segregate Photos based on date in following folder structure:

 ```